 Susan's father died just before her birth and her mother remarried and gave birth to 5 additional children.
-In 1833 the family moved from Indiana to Illinois where Sarah met and married Orson in 1836 in Morgan, Illinois.
+In 1833 the family moved from Indiana to Illinois where Sarah met and married Orson Adams in 1836 in Morgan, Illinois.
 They joined the Church in 1840 and gathered with the saints in Nauvoo.
 Sarah's first two children died at birth.
 While in Nauvoo in 1844, they adopted a son whose mother had died a few weeks after childbirth.

 Leaving Nauvoo, Susan stayed back to sell their property while Orson went ahead with the advanced company, eventually returning to get Sarah and their two-year-old son John.
-When Orson enlisted, Sarah accompanied him and appeared on a company payroll roll that showed Susan being paid \$1 by a soldier.
+When Orson enlisted, Sarah accompanied him and appeared on a company payroll that showed Susan being paid \$1 by a soldier.
 Their young son John was left with Susan's parents.
-Her role as laundress was acknowledged in a pension deposition of Augustus Dodge, describing an incident between Fort Leavenworth and Santa Fe.
-She also likely used nursing skills she observed as a child of her father who was a doctor.
+Her role as a laundress was acknowledged in a pension deposition of Augustus Dodge, describing an incident between Fort Leavenworth and Santa Fe.
+She apparently was riding with a baggage wagon.
+Augustus noted he was having fever and chills and was ordered by Captain Brown to get into the baggage wagon where other sick men were riding.
+As he handed the gun to Mrs. Susan Adams, wife of orderly sergeant Orson Adams, he started to climb into the wagon and the "mules suddenly started with fright...."
+She also likely used nursing skills she observed as a child of her stepfather who was a doctor.

-She was one of twenty women sent in the Brown detachment leaving Santa Fe in October.
+She was one of twenty women sent to Pueblo in the Brown detachment leaving Santa Fe in October.
 According to family stories, she went to a creek to get water where she saw a man with bleeding feet.
 He told her that he had walked with no soles on his shoes and as a result his feet were sore.
 Another time, some of the men went hunting and shot some turkeys.
 Susan asked for the turkey feathers and was granted her wish.
 She washed and dried them and made a feather pillow.